LarsErikP/dyndns-domeneshop/README.md

 To use this, you need to contact Domeneshops customer service in order to activate API access for your account.
 It's very very beta..

+My intention is to put this in cron.
+You can also do that, or you can just run it manually.
+It's up to you :-)

 ## Links
 * [Domeneshop API reference](https://api.domeneshop.no/docs/)
 * [Domeneshop Python API](https://github.com/domeneshop/python-domeneshop)